LeilaRanjbar82/ML-zoomcamp-course-homework/MidtermProject/Readme.md

+This project performed as part of the ML Zoomcamp course.
+This course is conducted by [Alexey Grigorev](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp)

 # Health Insurance Cross-Sell Prediction
 Cross-Sell Prediction help _Health Insurance Companies_ predicting which customers may interest in Vehicle Insurance contract extension.